Public Chair: Representative Gene Whisnant, Oregon

 Task Force Documents

-The IRTF has model policy supporting the Trans-Pacific Partnership (TPP), the Transatlantic Trade and Investment Partnership (TTIP), and the IRTF is the only ALEC Task Force with model policy highlighting the importance of protecting intellectual property rights.
+The Task Force has model policy supporting the Trans-Pacific Partnership (TPP), the Transatlantic Trade and Investment Partnership (TTIP), and the Task Force is the only ALEC Task Force with model policy highlighting the importance of protecting intellectual property rights.
 Model policy supporting final approval of the Keystone XL Pipeline, opposing Sequestration and carving out a role for the states in cybersecurity are among those in our policy portfolio.

 Our models are discussed at meetings at the highest levels of the US government, and foreign governments and international bodies are familiar with ALEC model policy from past resolutions related to their regions.